 TuneIN Radio offers just about any kind of internet radio station your heart could desire, starting with topics as broad local radio, music, talk, sports, podcasts, stations by location and/or language.
 Those topics are then divided into sub-genres, making it just as easy to locate an Icelandic hip-hop station (believe us, there is one) as it is to find a local sports talk radio station.

 You can create an account, but it’s not necessary.
 Either way, it’s simple to enjoy the many pleasures of this internet radio behemoth.

-Amazon Cloud Player – To fully appreciate the benefits of the Amazon Cloud Player, it’s probably best if you have downloaded, or download with regularity, MP3s from Amazon.
+Amazon Music – To fully appreciate the benefits of the Amazon Music, it’s probably best if you have downloaded, or download with regularity, MP3s from Amazon.
 Though many of the albums listed on Amazon can be just as expensive as iTunes, they have a pretty impressive selection of albums that are $5 or cheaper.

-Any MP3s you download from Amazon will automatically be added to your Amazon Cloud Player, so if you’ve added the channel, you can appreciate your new albums on the sound system connected to your Roku.
-Furthermore, you can import up to 250 additional songs that were not purchased from Amazon to your Amazon Cloud Player.
-Those willing to pay $24.99 a year can add up to 250,000 songs to their Amazon Cloud Player account.
+Any MP3s you download from Amazon will automatically be added to your Amazon Music Player, so if you’ve added the channel, you can appreciate your new albums on the sound system connected to your Roku.
+Furthermore, you can import up to 250 additional songs that were not purchased from Amazon to your Amazon Music Player.
+Those willing to pay $24.99 a year can add up to 250,000 songs to their Amazon Music Player account.

 Rdio – Similar in spirit to Spotify, Rdio offers unlimited web access to their huge musical databank for $4.99 a month, whereas $9.99 a month will get you unlimited web and mobile access, as well as the option of offline access if you sync to your mobile phone.